Darxo/Hardened/README.md

 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
 - The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense
+- Resurrecting Corpses can no longer knock backn characters that are immune to Knock Back.
+Instead they delay their resurrection
 - Encumbrance no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.
 - Dying or Fleeing characters no longer trigger negative morale checks for their allies if the distance between them is greater than the vision of the receiving ally